Private vs Shared Fishing Charters in Clearwater: How to Decide

 A group of five friends, none of whom have chartered before: They want to fish Tampa Bay for tarpon in May.
 Shared boats don’t run bay-specific tarpon trips.
 They book a private half-day, split five ways, and each pays roughly $110 to $170 for a dedicated tarpon trip with a captain who sets them up for the best possible shot.

 A family of four with kids ages 7 and 10: They want calm water and a flexible pace.
 The shared boat route goes nearshore, which is fine on calm days but less predictable.
 They go private, fish the bay, and have the option to head in early if the younger kid hits a wall.
 The per-person cost at four people, around $138 to $213 each, is worth it for the flexibility.
+The 7-year-old caught three trout and the family stayed for the full four hours.

 Book This Trip